 Kenwa Mabuni one of the foremost masters of the time, who was a historical collector and teacher of kata said; "In karate, the most important thing is kata.
 Into the kata of karate are woven every manner of attack and defense technique.
 Therefore, kata must be practiced properly, with a good understanding of their bunkai meaning."

 Kata were predominately created to record the fighting methods of a given individual, the karate 'styles' of the time.
 Created to protect oneself from a civilian attack, self-defense or self-protection of the time, and of course it has the same value today.

-Kata is also practiced as a physical solo template, consisting of combative motions, created to record the key principles of a given fighting system, so that those principles can be passed on to subsequent generations.
+Kata is also practiced as a physical solo template (click here to view a video of the kata "Naihanchi"), consisting of combative motions, created to record the key principles of a given fighting system, so that those principles can be passed on to subsequent generations.
 Kata is a detailed pattern of movement which forms a complete fighting system.

 Many Kata have been handed down by masters from previous generations and is therefore important that we practice and recreate these Kata in their original form.